mjdominus/gi/NOTES.md

 But we want to say that `git-fetch` copies 1 to 2, and `git-push` copies 3 to 1 _and_ to 2.

+The existing `git-push` has confusing notation for how to copy branches from local to remote repo.
+For example, why

+    git push origin :topic

+for deleting a remote branch?

+Idea to think about: beginners often confuse the remote branch named `topic` with the local branch named `origin/topic`.
+What if gi conflates them, so that we talk about remotes as little as possible?
+For example, instead of:

+* `git fetch origin topic` → `gi update origin/topic`.
+* `git push origin topic` → `gi copy-branch topic origin/topic`

+  (Does fetch plus rebase plus push)

+* `git push origin topic:x-topic` → `gi copy-branch topic origin/x-topic`
+* `git push origin :topic` → `gi delete-branch origin/topic`
+* `git remote --remove origin` → `gi delete-branch origin/*`

+  (Presented only to demonstrate the analogy.
+We don't actually need a Gi version of `remote --remove`.)

+Maybe this goes beyond making things as simple as possible, into the realm of “too simple”.

 ### `gi-fetch`

 The difference between `git-fetch`, `git-fetch remote`, `git-fetch`